 - New Mauritius Hotels Limited as per its management services agreement with Semaris;

-- Our professional advisors that is our accountants, auditors, lawyers, insurers, bankers, and other outside professional advisors; and
+- Our professional advisors that are our accountants, auditors, lawyers, insurers, bankers, and other outside professional advisors; and

 - Any public or enforcement authority in Mauritius (including the Mauritius Revenue Authority, the Stock Exchange of Mauritius, the Registrar of Companies, the Courts of Mauritius upon a court order) or elsewhere where legally required to do so.

 Whenever we are sharing your personal data, we will require the recipient of your data:

 - to respect the security of your personal data, and to treat it in accordance with the law;

 - not to use your personal data for their own purposes, and